2 more MLAs test COVID-19 positive in Odisha | Politics

 2 more MLAs test COVID-19 positive in Odisha

-Two more MLAs in Odisha on Tuesday tested positive for COVID-19 in Odisha, raising the number of lawmakers infected with the disease to 16 in the state.
-Bari MLA Sunanda Das, a woman MLA to have tested positive for the viral infection, in her twitter post said, "I have tested Covid positive.
+Two more MLAs in Odisha on Tuesday tested positive for COVID-19, raising the number o mm,mf lawmakers infected with the disease to 16 in the state.
+Bari MLA Sunanda Das in her twitter post said, "I have tested Covid positive.
 Now I am in home isolation and stable.
 Those who have come in contact with me in the last few days are requested to get themselves tested if required.

 In a post on social media, Susant Kumar Rout, first time legislator from Bhubaneswar-North, said that he was also under home isolation and his condition was stable.
 He urged all those who had come in contact with him, in the last few days to get themselves tested, if necessary.